Shams al-Mulk Nasr: Biography

-Shams al-mulk is known for its buildings in the Zerafshan valley.
-Shams al-mulk built the palace and gardens of Shamsabad in Bukhara, where the Karakhanids later lived.
-The palace was located southwest of the Magok-i-Attari Mosque, outside the Bukhara.
+Shams al-Mulk is known for building in the Zerafshan valley.
+Shams al-Mulk built the palace and gardens of Shamsabad in Bukhara where the Karakhanids later lived.
+The palace was located southwest of the Magok-i-Attari Mosque, outside Bukhara.

 Shams al-Mulk was the first ruler of the city to build a royal residence outside the rabad of the city, on the site of the current Namazgah.

-One of the most important Karakhanid structures, most of which survived at the beginning of the 20th century, is Rabati Malik.
-It is located in Navoi, 110 km northeast of Bukhara on the road to Samarkand.
+One of the most important Karakhanid structures, most of which have survived to the beginning of the 20th century, is Rabati Malik, a caravanserai ruin located in Navoiy, 110 km northeast of Bukhara on the road to Samarkand.
 The complex was greatly expanded in 1078–1079 by Shams al-Mulk.

-During the reign of Shams al- mulk, Omar Khayyam was invited to Samarkand.
+During the reign of Shams al-Mulk Omar Khayyam was invited to Samarkand.

-Shams al-Mulk died in 1080 and was succeeded by his brother Khizr-khan.
+Shams al-Mulk died in 1080 and was succeeded by his brother Khizr Khan.